 - Telling someone they’re wrong for not liking the things you like.
 For real, it makes you look like a tit.
 Instead of all those things, be more like, “Hey, I’d quite like you to borrow Tango In The Night because it has your favorite Fleetwood Mac song on and I think you’d enjoy the rest of it,” or “Oh, you’ve not heard Gorky's Zygotic Mynci?
 Let me show you this one accessible track you might like but no biggie if not.”
 Instead of being all like, “The Story So Far are shit, The Descendents invented pop-punk.
 Here is every single one of their albums.
 Come back when you’ve learned something” unless you want to be dumped faster than a box of snakes on a fire.

 It Makes You Seem Sexier And Smarter

 Do you know what’s really attractive?
 Listening to somebody talk passionately about the thing they’re into.
-The case may be that they have no fucking idea what they’re on about and might well be mixing up who did what verse on “Protect Ya Neck”, but at this point you have no idea so you can’t unravel their statements faster than a jumper made of conspiracy theories like you would if you were fully clued up.
+The case may be that they have no fucking idea what they’re talking about and might well be mixing up who did what verse on “Protect Ya Neck," but at this point, you have no idea so you can’t unravel their statements faster than a jumper made of conspiracy theories like you would if you were fully clued up.
 Despite having an anus for a mouth, there is a reason Russell Brand and his revolution are so popular and that reason is conviction.
 And good hair.
 But mostly conviction.
-If there’s one thing you can take from his recent campaign for (???) it’s how to appear attractive whilst talking absolute bollocks.
+If there’s one thing you can take from his recent campaign for (???), it’s how to appear attractive whilst talking absolute nothing.